raymondworkshop/raymondworkshop.github.io/_posts/about.md

 date: 2012-03-19
 ---

-Hi, my name is Raymond ZHAO Wenlong, a Computer Engineer & Scientist based in Hong Kong NOW.
+Hi, my name is Raymond ZHAO Wenlong, a Computer Engineer & Scientist based in Hong Kong.

 I am a RA at Chinese University of Hong Kong.
 Before this, I was technical officer in HSUHK, RA in City University of Hong Kong and Hong Kong Baptist University, and Software Engineer in Alcatel-Lucent (Nokia now) and HKCREO.
 <br>